-Personally, I have to ensure I have two hours of (unbillable) time for initial meetings, drive in possibly the worst traffic conditions (at the time of this post I live 20kms from Auckland CBD) and lose about 2.5hrs of development time where I could have been working on your project or proposal.
+Personally, I have to ensure I have two hours of (un-billable) time for initial meetings; drive in possibly the worst traffic conditions and lose about 2.5hrs of development time.
+I’d rather spent that time working on your project or proposal.

 Out of office hours